This guide is for the days after a relapse has turned into repeated porn use.

 • Recovery was just avoidance.
 You were avoiding porn but not building anything positive in its place: no hobbies, no social connection, no emotional processing.

-Find the gap.
-Fill it with one specific change.
-Not five changes.
-One.
+Find the gap and fill it with one specific change.

 Think of your recovery in weekly layers: